Codecademy/docs/content/dart/concepts/loops/loops.md

 ## while Loop

 The while loop executes a block of code until the given condition is false.
-It is more beneficial when we don't know the number of executions.
+It is more beneficial when the number of executions is not known.

 #### Syntax